dmlarionov/PowerShellDeploy/README.md

 }
 ```

-You have to create scripts (`./tools/...ps1`) that control low-level deployment steps which take their configurations through environment variables from `Jenkinsfile` this way:
+You have to create 2 scripts (one for Windows service, another for Linux service) that control low-level deployment steps which take their configurations through environment variables from `Jenkinsfile` this way:

 ```groovy
 stage('Linux service name') {